Written by on . Last updated May 17th, 2026.

 Earthquake Intensity Map

-The maximum intensity (MMI Scale) caused by this earthquake is VIII.
+The maximum intensity (MMI Scale) caused by this earthquake is VII.
 The map below shows in which areas this earthquake was the most and least impactful.
 It is based on data from the US Geographic Survey.

 I Not felt